Fahad-Alsubaihi/Confluent-SingleStore-Docker-compose/JDBC-Connector.md

 }
 ```
 ## MySql DB with JDBC Connector:
-Add this Container to docker Compose file:
+Add this Container to the docker Compose file:
 ```
   mysql:
     image: mysql:5.7